 Ascot Group has a zero‐tolerance approach to slavery and human trafficking and is dedicated to ensuring that slavery and human trafficking do not take place in any part of our business or supply chains.

-Ascot Group is proud to offer all its employees market-related pay and benefits.
+Ascot Group is proud to offer all of its employees market-related pay and benefits.
 Ascot Group operates a whistleblowing policy which encourages employees to report any suspected illegal or unethical activities or behaviour.

 SUPPLY CHAIN AND SUPPLIER DUE DILIGENCE

 As a specialist provider of (re)insurance services, part of our supply chain involves business produced from other regulated entities, such as (re)insurance brokers.
 Such services are not normally associated with slavery or forced labour.
-Similarly, the companies in Ascot Group’s supply chains are reputable entities that are subject in most cases to high levels of regulation and/or public scrutiny.
+Similarly, the companies in Ascot Group’s broader supply chains are reputable entities that are subject in most cases to high levels of regulation and/or public scrutiny.
 Ascot Group’s relationships with these companies are governed by comprehensive contractual terms.
 Regular audits are conducted to monitor compliance with these terms.

 Ascot Group, in its various guises, is subject to a number of regulatory regimes in different jurisdictions globally as well as the governance of Lloyd’s.
 These regimes require transparency and encourage the adoption of fair working conditions for employees and ethical outsourcing procedures.

-Ascot Group monitors and controls risk within its business through the operation of a number of policies and procedures relating to, among others, bribery and corruption, conflicts of interest, financial crime, and whistle‐blowing.
+Ascot Group monitors and controls risk within its business through the operation of a number of policies and procedures relating to, among others, bribery and corruption, conflicts of interest, money laundering and financial crime, and whistle‐blowing.

-All appropriate Ascot Group employees completed a new training module on how to recognise and act on knowledge or suspicion of modern slavery as part of their mandatory annual compliance training.
+All appropriate Ascot Group employees complete a training module on how to recognise and act on knowledge or suspicion of modern slavery as part of their mandatory annual compliance training.

 In addition, all appropriate employees of Ascot Group have been encouraged to visit modernslavery.co.uk to enhance their overall understanding of this global issue.
 This will ensure a high level of understanding of the risks of slavery and human trafficking in supply chains and the business in general.

-Ascot Group will look to adopt the Anti-Slavery and Human Trafficking Policy across all contracts and procurement processes across the supply chain.
-By setting out a clear policy, and by raising employees’ awareness of modern slavery, Ascot Group will be able to effectively mitigate against the risk of slavery and human trafficking within the context of its limited supply chain.
+Ascot Group will continue to adopt these principles across all contracts and procurement processes across the supply chain.
+By setting out a clear stance, and by raising employees’ awareness of modern slavery, Ascot Group mitigates against the risk of slavery and human trafficking within the context of its limited supply chain.

-This Ascot Group Anti-Slavery and Human Trafficking Statement is made in compliance with s.54(1) of the Modern Slavery Act 2015.
-This version is directly applicable as of the date of signature and will constitute Ascot Group’s Slavery and Human Trafficking Statement until such time as it is modified, renewed or removed from the Ascot Group website.
+This Ascot Group Anti-Slavery and Human Trafficking Statement is made in compliance with the Act and is directly applicable as of the date of signature.

 Ascot Group Limited